-- ▶ One-Time Pad (OTP) the only proven secure encryption scheme - Uses random key-stream, of length equal to or greater than the message - ► Then combine key-stream with message (assume XOR) - Stream Ciphers approximate the OTP - Expand short key into pseudo-random keystream - ► Then XOR - e.g. RC4, Salsa20, FISH
+One-Time Pad (OTP) - the only proven secure encryption scheme

+- Uses random key-stream, of length equal to or greater than the message - Then combine key-stream with message (assume XOR)

+Stream Ciphers - approximate the OTP

+- Expand short key into pseudorandom keystream

+- □ Then xor (\oplus) (^)

+- e.g. RC4, Salsa20, FISH

-▶ IV - initialization vector, usually does not need to be secret
+note: IV - initialization vector.
+It shouldn't need to be secret